AmieDD/ADDVulcan/Astronomy Astrophysics Astrometry Astrodynamics AAAA/Attitude Adjustment/README.md

 ## Improved solution

-After finishing the CtF we had another look at the solution to this problem.
+After finishing the CtF we had another look at our solution to this problem.
 While the SVD based approach worked, we were still wondering why the `TRIAD` algorithm did not work.
-We were also wondering if all the normalization and special conversion from the rotation matrix to the quaternion were still needed.
+We were also wondering if the special conversion from the rotation matrix to the quaternion and the normalization of the resulting quaternion were still needed.

 ### TRIAD
 After reading the paper explaining the `TRIAD` algorithm again it became clear that we were missing a crucial step before creating the two triads of vectors.
 The paper details how to pick two sets of two vectors and then use these sets to generate two new sets of three vectors each.
-These new sets can then be used to perfom the computation:
+These new sets can then be used to perform the computation:

 ![TRIAD algorithm](triad-2.png)